65 things to do in Canberra with kids

-Budding rev-heads will love darting through obstacles and zipping around corners on Power Kart’s track.
+Budding rev-heads will love darting through obstacles and zipping around corners on Power Kart Raceways’ indoor track on an electric go-kart.
 One race includes 14 rip-roaring laps.
 Kids six-12 years and over 124cm are allowed to race the Junior Karts.
 If you’re over 12 years old and over 148cm, you can race in an Adult Kart.

 24. Yarralumla Play Station at Weston Park

 The Yarralumla Play Station is an adventure hub that is bound to keep kids of all ages entertained for hours.
 Home to one of the largest mini golf courses in Australia, Yarralumla boasts a 36-hole course sprinkled with some of Canberra’s most quintessential landmarks.
 A 25-metre wide replica of Lake Burley Griffin and the Parliamentary Triangle are amongst others.

 Take a ride on the Weston Park Miniature Railway that coasts in a figure-eight around the park, or check out Yarralumla’s furry farm friends.
 There are ponies, lamb, chickens, sheep, goats, alpacas and pigs – just to name a few – that roam around their enclosures freely.
 The cafe on site is perfect for lunch with the kids and sells coffee for parents.

 25. Tidbinbilla Nature Reserve

 Home to koalas, kangaroos, emus, platypus and more, Tidbinbilla Nature Reserve is a must on your next capital visit.
 Starting at the Visitor Centre, the one-hour Congwarra Trail takes you to the Nature Discovery Playground and down to the Tidbinbilla River and a number of picnic areas.

 26. Tidbinbilla Nature Discovery Playground at Tidbinbilla Nature Reserve